TrendingTechnology/downshift-hooks/README.md

 ## Hooks

-### Selection
+### useSelect()

-For collapsible dropdown with a single selection, [click here][selection-readme].
+For a select dropdown [click here][selection-readme].

 ## Roadmap and contributions

 Next steps:
-- complete testing for the Selection hook.
+- complete testing for the `useSelect()` hook.
-- create Search hook (the old Downshift default component) for the combobox design pattern.
+- create `useAutocomplete()` hook (the old Downshift default component) for the combobox design pattern.
-- create Multiple versions for Selection and Search.
+- create `multiple` versions for `useSelect()` and `useAutocomplete()`.

 Share your opinion about having separate hooks for each component case.
-Help me out with ideas, feature prioritisation, code quality, documentation and anything else by creating Issues in this repositiory.
+Help out with ideas, feature prioritisation, code quality, documentation and anything else by creating Issues in this repositiory.
 Much appreciated!

-## Documentation

-TODO

 ## LICENSE